-- statistics (d) the area in which the incidents occurred.
-In short the project should be supported by evidence based logic not assertion coupled to use or the area as a test site.
+It is a large of the second s second seco statistics (d) the area in which the incidents occurred.
+In short the project should be supported by evidence based logic not assertion coupled to use of the area as a test site.

-3. It is noted the "mini roundabouts" pilot is based on research Monash University using crash data-accident not incident-without identifying location or providing any material suggesting similarity between the research sites and inner city Vincent streets.

-4. That the project is fully funded by the Road Safety Commission should, in itself, NOT persuade Vincent to participate.
+3. It is noted the ""mini roundabouts"" pilot is based on research Monash University using crash data -accident not incident- without identifying location or providing any material suggesting similarity between the research sites and inner city Vincent streets.
+4. That the project is fully funded by the Road Safety Commission should, in itself, NOT persuade Vincent to participate

 4. Possible reduction in speed limit to 40kmh.
-It is noted that Main Roads's twould consister during the pilot program reducing the speed limit to 40kmh.
-While this may be supported by some councilions and staff as personal views the GHD report did NOT provide statistical evidence to support the proposition that a 40kph speed limit results in less accidents.
+It is noted that Main Roads it would consider during the pilot program reducing the speed limit to 40kmh.
+While this may be supported by some councillors and staff as personal views the GHD report did NOT provide statistical evidence to support the proposition that a 40kph speed limit results in less accidents.

-5. Vincent should be guided by the feedback provided by consultation.
+Vincent should be guided by the feedback provided by consultation.
 It should not mindlessly accept Main Roads money and accept it is providing value to all residents at the cost of those in the pilot program area.